 Professional Activities & Board Appointments

 In addition to her primary role as the CEC's Surgical Program Director, Heather continues her extensive involvement in the Laparoendoscopic surgery, biotech, clincal and research communities.
-In addition to networking with patient and professional constituencies to establish research projects, focus studies, new product development and clinical trials, she also provides a number of comprehensive services to the women’s gynecologic health industry ranging from patient relationship optimization to the development, expansion and enhancement of services designed to improve delivery of care and provide both lay and clinical education.
+In addition to networking with patient and professional constituencies to establish research projects, focus studies, new product development and clinical trials, she provides a number of comprehensive services to the women’s gynecologic health industry ranging from patient relationship optimization to the development, expansion and enhancement of services designed to improve delivery of care and provide both lay and clinical education.
 Ms. Guidone has also donated her time to the Endometriosis Research Center since it was founded in 1997.
-Additionally, she plans and executes various industry-related symposia, educational and fundraising events, and much more.

-She is also member of the American Academy on Communication in Healthcare; the Society for Menstrual Cycle Research, where she recently gave an invited keynote speech on endometriosis as a critical component of women's menstrual health at the Society's gala affair honoring the legendary Gloria Steinem; the Society for Participatory Medicine, the ASRM Special Interest Groups on Endometriosis, Contraception, the Environment & Reproduction, Imaging in Reproductive Medicine, Nutrition, Menopause, Pediatric & Adolescent Gynecology, and Female Sexuality; the Society of Laparoendoscopic Surgeons' Endometriosis Special Interest Group; the National Association of Chronic Disease Directors, the Association of Reproductive Health Professionals; AAGL (formerly known as the Association of Gynecologic Laparoendoscopists), where she sits on the AAGL Special Interest Groups for Endometriosis and Pelvic Pain, and has served as a Congress Abstract Reviewer; as well as many other professional societies.
+Heather is a member of the American Academy on Communication in Healthcare; the Society for Menstrual Cycle Research, where she has served as a keynote speaker on endometriosis as a critical component of women's menstrual health, most recently at the Society's gala affair honoring the legendary Gloria Steinem; the Society for Participatory Medicine, the ASRM Special Interest Groups on Endometriosis, Contraception, the Environment & Reproduction, Imaging in Reproductive Medicine, Nutrition, Menopause, Pediatric & Adolescent Gynecology, and Female Sexuality; the Society of Laparoendoscopic Surgeons' Endometriosis Special Interest Group; the National Association of Chronic Disease Directors, the Association of Reproductive Health Professionals; AAGL (formerly known as the Association of Gynecologic Laparoendoscopists), where she sits on the AAGL Special Interest Groups for Endometriosis and Pelvic Pain and serves as a Congress Abstract Reviewer; as well as many other professional societies.
 She routinely participates in a number of pelvic health, reproductive care and female patient education cross-collaboratives across the globe.

 She also ghostwrites for several prominent academic and medical leaders, and serves as Editor for numerous lectures and countless slide kits, scripts and more presented by professional colleagues at various symposia and international meetings.
 In addition, she has also authored immeasurable materials used by various organizations across the globe.
 As a member of the World Endometriosis Society Montpellier Consortium, comprised of 56 representatives from 34 universal organizations, she contributed to the first Global Consensus on the Management of Endometriosis [Johnson, Hummelshoj, et a.
 Consensus on the Current Management of Endometriosis.
 HumReprod.
 2013 Mar 25].
 Recently, she served as lead author on the most robust, authoritative monograph produced to date for medical school faculty to use to supplement training of residents and students, and for healthcare providers to use to enhance their knowledge of endometriosis-related care [Diagnosis & Management of Endometriosis: Pathophysiology to Practice.
 Association of Professors of Gynecology & Obstetrics, 2013].
 She also previously served throughout the 1990s as a Health Consultant to America Online in their then newly-launched women’s health division, and wrote an invited, nationally syndicated column for Thrive@Health.